JoshDavies/Team-6-Game/README.md

 <img src="https://github.com/JoshDavies/Team-6-Game/blob/master/Screenshot%202020-01-17%20at%2013.20.45.png?raw=true">

 ## TeamWork
 For effective team work we held morning stand-ups to decide what each member would work on that day.
-As well as afternoon code reviews, and evening retros to descuss progression.
+As well as afternoon code reviews and evening retros to descuss progression.
 [Click to Watch our Team Presentation (36:38)](https://www.facebook.com/MakersAcademy/videos/433426137603673/)

 ## Card Wall: